YOUR DAY AS AN

 The following provides an overview of how you may expect your visit will go at the NYCFC:

 On the day of your appointment, please arrive at the NYCFC well before your scheduled appointment.
-You will be shown to an examination room, where you will be seen by a clinical team of two medical students
+You will be shown to an examination room, where you will be seen by a clinical team of one to two medical students.

 After seeing you, the clinical team will leave to talk to the doctor about how best to provide care for you.
 When the clinical team returns, they will review with you your treatment plan and follow-up.
-This may include any of the following: a follow-up appointment at our clinic, a referral to Bellevue Hospital to see a specialist, lab tests, or a prescription.
+This may include any of the following: a follow-up appointment at our clinic, a referral to Bellevue Hospital to see a specialist, lab tests, and prescriptions.

 If you need a follow-up appointment, schedule it at the main desk before you leave.
 You may call 212-206-5200 to schedule a follow-up at a later time if necessary.